 If you would like easy to understand information on the new Registered Disability Savings Plan please visit www.rdsp.com.

 For those of you who have been following along, this has been one of the most discussed issues since the RDSP was first launched in December of 2008.
 The availability of the RDSP across Canada has brought into focus the absence of comprehensive supported decision-making vehicles in the Canadian provinces, other than BC (Representation Agreement).
-Below you will see an excerpt from our June ActionPLAN which details the policy reforms we are looking into that may provide solutions to the guardianship issue.
-To see a copy of our full ActionPLAN click here.
+Below you will see an excerpt from an edition of PLAN’s ActionPLAN, which details the policy reforms we are looking into that may provide solutions to the guardianship issue.

 The RDSP has highlighted the limitations of our current legal system, which regulates decision-making for vulnerable adults.
 Aside from BC, families who wish to assist an adult family member to open an RDSP are limited to adult guardianship.
 Most people who are not able to manage their own RDSP would also be precluded from assigning a Power of Attorney.
 Jurisdictional issues between the federal and provincial governments are an added complication.